 If you’re not sure whether a second mortgage is right for you, there are other options to consider.
 These include:

 Remortgaging: This is a new mortgage that replaces your old one.
-You can borrow more if your house has grown in value.
+You may be able to borrow more if your house has grown in value.

 Personal loans: You could consider a personal loan from a bank.
 You can look into unsecured loans or loans secured on your home, which let you borrow a lump sum over a set term.